Peter Lundin: Early life and upbringing

-Peter Lundin was born on February 15, 1972, at Roskilde Sygehus, as the son of Ole Bostrøm Lundin (1935—2014) and the German-born Anna Lundin (née Schaftner; 1932—1991).
+Peter Lundin was born on February 15, 1972, at Roskilde Sygehus, as the son of Ole Bostrøm Lundin (1935–2014) and the German-born Anna Lundin (née Schaftner; 1932–1991).
 In 1950, Ole Lundin and his brother had moved from Canada to the United States, with the purpose of joining the United States Army, where they could keep their Danish citizenship, unlike in the Canadian army.
 The brother was sent to Korea, where he died from a virus, while Ole was stationed in West Germany.
 While serving in West Germany, Ole met the young German girl Anna Schaftner.
-They got married and later settled in Denmark.
+They married and later settled in Denmark.

-Ole got a job as a bricklayer and built the couple's house on Fuglesangsvej in Solrød Strand.
-In 1979, the master builder Lundin got a blood clot that incapacitated him, and coupled with the family's financial struggles, their house was given a foreclosure.
+Ole was employed as a bricklayer and built the couple's house on Fuglesangsvej in Solrød Strand.
+In 1979, the master builder Lundin developed a blood clot that incapacitated him, and coupled with the family's financial struggles, their house was foreclosed.
 Following this, they decided to emigrate to the United States with their 9-year-old son Peter.
 They bought a house on Essex Drive in the town of Ormond Beach, Florida, where they ran a motel.

 In 1984, the family moved into a newly acquired house in Maggie Valley, North Carolina.
 A few years later, Ole decided to leave his wife Anna, taking his son with him.
 Together, they initially settled in Los Angeles, where they stayed for a few weeks.
-They then moved on to New York City, but as it was unsuccessful, they tried staying in Boston.
-Their journey ended in Miami, where Ole found an apartment and got working as a bricklayer again.
+They then moved on to New York City and, later, Boston.
+Their journey ended in Miami, where Ole found an apartment and work as a bricklayer again.
 However, Ole and Anna got together again, with the father and son bringing Anna down to Florida from North Carolina.
 In the meantime, the 14-year-old Peter had started studying at a school in Miami.

 During his school time in Miami, Peter worked various jobs in his spare time, including as a waiter at a restaurant.
 On the day he turned 16, he left school and instead began work as a bricklayer with his father.
 It was during this period that he first became acquainted with drugs such as cocaine and marijuana.
-However, the family moved back to Maggie Valley again, where he started learning at the local high school.
+However, the family moved back to Maggie Valley again, where he started studying at the local high school.
 At this time, Peter started selling cannabis to his classmates.